-We've been supporting customers in running great online consultations since 2001.
+We've been supporting customers in running high quality democratic processes online since 2001.
 This has given us some tried and tested insights to help ensure success.
 Often our customers come up with ingenious ideas for engagement, promotion and ways to use the tool.
-This success guide aims to share those insights and help you get the most out of your budget consultation.
+This success guide aims to share those insights and help you get the most out of your Simulator.

 Before you go live

-1. Who is your consultation for?
+1. Who is your consultation or engagement activity for?
 Ensure your content is easy for them to read

 It seems obvious but it's so important: identify who your audience is.
 Ensure the team assigned to the project know for whom they are writing content and have considered the readability of their copy.
 Will your audience be able to engage with what has been written?